screen

 Launching Aircraft

-When a new scenario starts, vice automatically launches new departures and arrivals based on the departure and arrival rates set in the "New Simulation" window.
+When a new simulation starts, vice automatically launches new departures and arrivals based on the departure and arrival rates set in the "New Simulation" window.
 During a simulation, clicking on the departing plane icon in the menubar opens a window that allows more control over aircraft launches.
-(Note that when vice is used with multiple controllers in the same simulation, then only one controller may have this window open at a time.)
+(Note that when vice is used with multiple controllers in the same simulation, only one controller may have this window open at a time.)

 The rates for automatic launches can be adjusted in this window.
 Alternatively, aircraft can be launched manually.
 If manual launches are selected, the window shows all of the available departure runways and exits as well as all of the arrivals, as shown below.
 Clicking the aircraft icon for a departure or arrival causes the aircraft shown to be launched.
 If you'd like a different aircraft for the next launch (for example, to have a heavy aircraft), click the redo icon until you're happy with the selection.
 The window also shows the elapsed time since the launch of each type as well as how many miles in trail (MIT) there would be if the next aircraft was launched.
-To clear out all of the current aircraft and restart, click the trash icon: .
+To delete all of the aircraft from the simulation and restart, click the trash icon: .

 manual aircraft launch window